zeel01/pin-fixer/readme.md

 ## Pin Hiding
 You can configure individual pins to become hidden completely at certain zoom levels.
 Additional fields are added to the Note Config (double right click the note).
 Hidden notes still appear on the Notes layer.

+## Always Show Pin Label
+When this option is enabled, the label of the pin will always be shown if the pin is visible, rather than only when it is hovered over.

 ### HUD Scaling
 The last setting pertains only to other modules that add a HUD to map pins.
 It tweaks these HUDs so they remain the same size as the map zooms in and out, you can configure this static size to be larger/smaller than normal by setting the scale value.
 A value of 1 is the default size that the module normally shows its HUD.